ChrissieFrankie/ChrissieFrankie/README.md

   - Design Visualiser as you go
 - CODING CHALLENGES
   - do 3 problems
+  -
 # Certs

-add AWS SAA-C03 notes, kinda realising i need to deploy a project on aws to make a certification relevant

-might just side with CompTia just to start out with
+to proceed with studying for AWS SAA-C03, i realised i need a 🐧 machine, going to buy a new charger for my old mac and run amazon linux on it

 <!--
 **CHRISSY-FRANKY/CHRISSY-FRANKY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.